sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

-- 20230429: now have a split-mode with HRR test that works (a first, as haproxy can't do that), more tests to come
+- 20230430: now have a split-mode with HRR test that works (a first, as haproxy can't do that), and split-mode with early data, more tests to come...

 - 20230428: added ``test/ech_split_mode.c`` as (the start of) a
   better test harness for ECH split-mode